The Iranian Transactions and Sanctions Regulations (ITSR) prohibit, among other things:

 The prohibitions in the ITSR also apply to foreign entities owned or controlled by a US person.

-Recent Changes: The Reimposition of Sanctions for Iran after JCPOA Withdrawal
+Changes under the Trump Administration: The Re-imposition of Sanctions for Iran after JCPOA Withdrawal

 On May 8, 2018, President Trump announced the US would withdraw from the Joint Comprehensive Plan of Action (JCPOA) and re-impose nuclear-related sanctions against Iran.
 The general embargo prohibiting exports of goods and services from the US or by a US person to Iran or a third country if specifically intended for Iran remained in effect following the implementation of the JCPOA and remains in place today.